A Data Engineer cryopreserved in 2010 and woken up by mischief today would no longer understand much about modern stack data.

 Census, HighTouch, and of course Octolis are three examples of Reverse ETL.

 Infrastructures, technologies, practices, and even Data marketing professions have evolved at an incredible speed in the broadest sense.
-We’ve seen the central place this modern data stack gives to the Data Warehouse Cloud.
+We’ve seen the central place this modern data stack gives to the Cloud Data Warehouse.
 Everything revolves around this point of gravity.

-Certain recent developments and this particularly include the fashion for on-the-shelf Customer Data Platforms, somewhat distort the understanding of what’s really going on.
+Certain recent developments and particularly including the fashion for on-the-shelf Customer Data Platforms, somewhat distort the understanding of what’s really going on.

-But make no mistake, the arrow of the future is clearly pointing towards Data Warehouses (which no longer have anything to do with their On-Premise ancestors).
+But make no mistake, the arrow of the future is clearly pointing toward Data Warehouses (which no longer have anything to do with their On-Premise ancestors).